-Y’all, I made air fryer kale chips.
-No big deal.
 Actually, for me, this is a huge deal.
 I never make my own kale chips anymore, because for some reason spreading pieces of kale in a single layer on baking sheets feels too inefficient to me.

 I’ve been crazy about my air fryer ever since it landed on our doorstep.
-These air fryer kale chips are my latest air frying adventure, but be sure to also try my Crispy Air Fried Tofu and Air Fried Avocado Fries.
+These air fryer kale chips are my latest air frying adventure, but be sure to also try my Crispy Air Fried Tofu and Air Fryer Avocado Fries.
 You won’t be sorry!

 They also only cook for four or five minutes.
 That means, from start to finish, you’re looking at about 10 minutes total standing between you and a big ol’ pile of ranch kale chips.
-That includes the time to make the ranch dressing from scratch.
+That includes the time to make the ranch seasoning from scratch.

-One Important Note
+One Important Note About These Kale Chips

 This recipe says to stem your kale, and that is not something you can skip.
 You can save the stems, and toss them into soups or stews, but don’t leave them on the leaves when you’re prepping your kale for this recipe.

 The woody kale stems take a LOT longer to fry than the leaves, so if you don’t stem, you’ll end up with chewy stems in the middles of your crispy air fryer kale chips.

 One Other Important Note

 Eat these kale chips immediately, if possible.
-The ones you buy at the store come bagged with a dessicant, which keeps them from absorbing moisture.
+The ones you buy at the store come bagged with a desiccant, which keeps them from absorbing moisture.

 If you do have leftovers, store in an airtight container in the fridge and know that they will be soft when you eat them.
-They’ll still taste good, but they won’t be remotely chip like in texture.
+They’ll still taste good, but they won’t be remotely chip-like in texture.

 I created a video for this recipe, or you can check out the written version below the video.